utcompling/textgrounder/README.txt

 1. For the Geolocate subproject:

-   1. If you are on a UTexas Comp Ling machine or the UTexas Longhorn cluster, the data is already there.
-Just set the environment variable TG_ON_COMP_LING_MACHINES to something non-blank if you're on a UTexas Comp Ling machine; likewise for TG_ON_LONGHORN if you're on Longhorn.
+   1. If you are on a UTexas Comp Ling machine or the UTexas Maverick cluster, the data is already there.
+Just set the environment variable TG_ON_COMP_LING_MACHINES to something non-blank if you're on a UTexas Comp Ling machine; likewise for TG_ON_MAVERICK if you're on Maverick.
    2. If you have access to either of the above machines, look in `bin/config-geolocate` to see where the environment variable TG_GROUPS_DIR points to, and copy the relevant TextGrounder corpora out